This post may contain affiliate sales links. Please see my full disclosure policy for details

 I spent so much time recipe testing my original chewy chocolate chip cookies, and now it was time to see if I could make something even better.
 Mission accomplished.

-Lastly, I’ve used a combination of chopped chocolate and chocolate chips.
+The chocolate: I’ve used a combination of chopped chocolate and chocolate chips.
 Grab your favorite chocolate bar (I love the Trader Joes 1 pound dark chocolate bars), and chop it up into pieces about the size of a dime.
 You want a variety of sizes so that it gets layered into the cookie.
-Chocolate bars will melt down to create those pools of chocolate you see in these cookies.
-Adding some chocolate chips help to keep these cookies a little thicker.
+Chocolate bars will meltdown to create those pools of chocolate you see in these cookies.
+Adding some chocolate chips helps to keep these cookies a little thicker.